How to remove “OBJ in a box” in WordPress: 3 easy methods.

 It may seem overkill for such a simple issue, but it’s another possible solution.

-Much like pasting as plain text, Notepads strip additional formatting code and what you get is simple word characters without added flair.
+Much like pasting as plain text, notepads strip additional formatting code and what you get is simple word characters without added flair.
 Pasting the stripped-down text back into your editor will eliminate the OBJ character.

 Conclusion